aa12551/STM32F407-Bare-metal-for-ili9341/README.md

 We can use without `HAL` library or `STM32CubeIDE` to generate code.
 We just need to the definition of register and struct.

+## Pre-request
+- Need to include the core header.
+- Need to include the definition of register and struct file.

 ## Hardware
 - Stm32f407
 - ili9341